hexoshi/hexoshi/README.txt

 HOW TO PLAY

 Use the arrow keys and Enter to navigate the menus.
-By default, Tux is is controlled by the arrow keys, Space, Left Ctrl, and Left Shift.
+By default, Anneroy is controlled by the arrow keys, Space, Left Ctrl, and Left Shift.
 You can change the controls in the Options menu.